higherbar-ai/ai-workflows/README.rst

    be used to help with high-quality conversion.
 #.
 The ``example-google-colab-document-processing.ipynb`` notebook provides a simple Google Colab example of how to use
    the ``document_utilities`` module to convert files to Markdown format.
 #.
+The ``example-google-colab-surveyeval-lite.ipynb`` notebook provides a more realistic workflow example that uses
+   the ``document_utilities`` module to convert a survey file to Markdown format and then to JSON format, and then uses the ``llm_utilities`` module to evaluate survey questions using an LLM.
+#.
+The ``example-surveyeval-lite.ipynb`` notebook provides the same example, but in a Jupyter notebook that can be run
+   locally.
+#.
 The ``example-testing.ipynb`` notebook provides a basic set-up for testing Markdown conversion methods (LLM-assisted
    vs. not-LLM-assisted).